-As the parent of a preschool child, you don’t need to push your child into academics early, but you can enjoy letting a book lead you to new places with your child.
+As the parent of a preschool child, you don’t need to push your child into academics early.
+But you can enjoy letting a book lead you to new places with your child.

-- How did the artist make the illustrations?
+- How did the artist make the pictures?
 If they are photos, read the book and take your digital camera a take some pictures together.
 Point out that this is how the artist in the book made the book that you just read.
 That’s it.

 - Does the book use rhyme?
 Point out the rhyming words.
 See if you (together) can come up with more rhyming words.

 - How does the book use color?
 Are the colors soft or loud?
 Introduce those words for talking about color.
 Or point to a color and ask your child to find something that color in the room.

 I think that you get the idea.
 Do not make this complicated.
 The goal is more to enjoy your child’s natural desire to want to read the same book again and again.

 Soon your child will come to see that she can get something new out of a book each time its read.
 This is a key to becoming a successful learner.
 Another payoff is that you aren’t quite as bored by reading the same book again and again.

 Here is an example of how you might extend Sam McBratney’s Guess How Much I Love You.

 - Get out a tape measure and measure how wide your child’s arms reach and compare it to how wide your arms reach…you’ll probably end up measure a lot of other things too.

 - Carefully page through the book together.
 After reading it, count how many mushrooms there are.
 You could count butterflies too.